usdot-jpo-ode/jpo-conflictvisualizer/README.md

 git submodule update --init --recursive
 ```

-### 2. Clone and Run jpo-ode, jpo-geonjsonconverter, and jpo-conflictmonitor docker images
+### 2. Clone and Run jpo-ode, jpo-geojsonconverter, and jpo-conflictmonitor docker images

 Run ODE, then GeoJSONConverter, then ConflictMonitor.
 Please see the individual repositories for each for information on how to deploy each of these.